monojkarar/algorithms/src/analysisOfAlgorithms/week2/Programming_Assignment_2.md

 G                                              BB

 ###Performance Requirements
-* The running time of Subset must be linear in the size of the input.
+* The running time of analysisOfAlgorithms.week2.Subsetlgorithms.week2.wee2.Subset must be linear in the size of the input.
-* You may use only a constant amount of memory plus either one Deque or RandomizedQueue object of maximum size at most n, where n is the number of strings on standard input.
+* You may use only a constant amount of memory plus either one analysisOfAlgorithms.week2.DequeAlgorithms.week2.wee2.Deque or analysisOfAlgorithms.week2.RandomizedQueue.week2.wee2.RandomizedQueue object of maximum size at most n, where n is the number of strings on standard input.
-* (For an extra challenge, use only one Deque or RandomizedQueue object of maximum size at most k.)
+* (For an extra challenge, use only one analysisOfAlgorithms.week2.DequeAlgorithms.week2.wee2.Deque or analysisOfAlgorithms.week2.RandomizedQueue.week2.wee2.RandomizedQueue object of maximum size at most k.)

 It should have the following API.

-public class Subset {
+public class analysisOfAlgorithms.week2.Subsetlgorithms.week2.wee2.Subset {

    public static void main(String[] args)